EliotBerriot/savior/README.md

 # Presentation

-Autosave is a tool built to automate these tasks :
+Savior is a tool built to automate these tasks :
 - Create an archive of some files, using tar
 - Create sql dumps of databases
 - Send data via FTP to create a backup on a remote server